RickHPotter/hazyvim.nvim/README.md

 All you have to do is to sign up, and then grab the key.
 Run the command :Codeium Auth, click on the link after signing up and paste the key.
 It's all good then.

-## TODO

-Maybe just a breaking change, but changing colourscheme with `<leader>uC` is throwing an error.